zdnscloud/k8s-knowledge-share/security/security.md

   * runAsNonRoot
   * allowPrivilegeEscalation (allowed to run cmd like su, ping to promote the privilege)
   * supplementalGroups, fsGroups are used to allow user to access shared storage when its uid isn't allowed
+  * docker is support user namespace, but k8s doesn't use it yet

 2. PSP (Pod Security Policy)
   * enable PodSecurityPolicy in admission controller